LightninGreen/LearningClasses/README.md

-This is simply example code pulled from cplusplus.com that I've used to help me learn and understand classes.
+This is simply example code pulled from cplusplus.com that I've used to learn and understand classes.